puremourning/vimspector/support/test/node/typescript/README.md

 ## Prerequisites

-- Have nodejs installed (was tested with 18 and 20 but should work with any).
+- Have nodejs installed (was tested with 18 and 20).
 - Ensure you have vscode-js-debug installed, check installation guides for nodejs of the vimspector repo on how to do so.
 - Install dependencies `npm i`.